Mumia Abu-Jamal: Involvement with the Black Panthers

-Abu-Jamal has described being "kicked ... into the Black Panther Party" as a teenager of 14, after suffering a beating from "white racists" and a policeman for trying to disrupt a 1968 rally for Independent candidate George Wallace, former governor of Alabama, who was running on a racist platform.
+Abu-Jamal has described being "kicked ... into the Black Panther Party" as a teenager of 14, after suffering a beating from "white racists" and a policeman for trying to disrupt a 1968 rally for Independent candidate George Wallace, former governor of Alabama, who was running on a platform defending racial segregation and opposing federal civil rights legislation.
 From then, he helped form the Philadelphia branch of the Black Panther Party with Defense Captain Reggie Schell, and other Panthers.
 He was appointed as the chapter's "Lieutenant of Information," responsible for writing information and news communications.
 In an interview in the early years, Abu-Jamal quoted Mao Zedong, saying, "Political power grows out of the barrel of a gun".
 That same year, he dropped out of Benjamin Franklin High School and began living at the branch's headquarters.

-He spent late 1969 in New York City and early 1970 in Oakland, living and working with BPP colleagues in those cities; the party's headquarters based in Oakland.
+He spent late 1969 in New York City and early 1970 in Oakland, living and working with BPP colleagues in those cities; the party's headquarters were based in Oakland.
 He was a party member from May 1969 until October 1970.
-During this period, he was subject to illegal surveillance as part of the Federal Bureau of Investigation's COINTELPRO program, with which the Philadelphia police cooperated.
-The FBI was working to infiltrate black radical groups and to disrupt them by creating internal dissension.
+During this period, he was subject to surveillance as part of the FBI's COINTELPRO program, which the Church Committee later found involved illegal and unconstitutional activities, with which the Philadelphia police cooperated.
+The FBI was working to infiltrate black radical groups and disrupt them by creating internal dissent.